abhijeetk/af-binder/doc/afb-bindings-writing.md

 Print flags use for compilation:

 	$ pkg-config --cflags afb-daemon
 	-I/opt/local/include -I/usr/include/json-c

 For linking, you should use

 	$ pkg-config --libs afb-daemon
 	-ljson-c

-Afb-daemon automatically includes dependency to json-c.
+Afb-daemon automatically includes the dependency to json-c.
 This is activated through **Requires** keyword in pkg-config.
 While almost every binding replies on **json-c** this is not a must have dependency.

-Internally, afb-daemon relies on **libsystemd** for its event loop, as well as for its binding to D-Bus.
+Internally, ***afb-daemon*** relies on **libsystemd** for its event loop, as well as for its binding to D-Bus.
 Bindings developers are encouraged to leverage **libsystemd** when possible.
-Nevertheless there is no hard dependency to **libsystemd** if ever you rather not use it, feel free to do so.
+Nevertheless there is no hard dependency to **libsystemd** if you do not want to use it, feel free to do so.

-> Afb-daemon binding are fully self contain.
+> Afb-daemon bindings are fully self contained.
 They do not enforce dependency on any libraries from the application framework.
 > Afb-daemon dependencies requirer to run AGL bindings are given at runtime through pointers leveraging read-only
 > memory feature.

 Header files to include